vendasta/marketplace-documentation/docs/Guides/oauth2.md

 | **2-legged flow (Partner Service Account)** | Access to high-level Vendasta workflow APIs, but no access to **user data** or **business data**. | Allocating a Partner Service Account.
 Configuring an OAuth2 2-legged client.
 | **3-legged flow (this guide)**              | Access to **user data** and **business data** associated with the user performing the flow.       | Follow this guide.
 Requires an end user to initiate the flow to provide access to the app. |

-## Step 1: Choosing the type of implementation for your App
+## Step 1: Technology Review

-The first decision you will need to make is where you will implement your authorization flow:
+Your first decision you will need to make is where you will implement your authorization flow:

 1. **(Recommended)** Backend workflow: implement the workflow within your secure webserver
 2. Frontend workflow: implement the workflow using Javascript within a Single Page Application